 If you’re thinking about getting a pet door and you live in a cold weather climate where there is wind, rain and/or snow, you’ll need to get something more than the regular plastic or aluminum framed pet door.

-The best dog doors for cold weather and cold climates should have insulation, weatherproofing & energy efficiency built into the materials they are made of, and the design of the door.
+The best dog doors for cold weather and cold climates should have traits and features based around insulation, weatherproofing & energy efficiency.

 What we’ve done is put together a helpful guide on the dog door models & brand that have tried to achieve that.